j-schmied/project-macsec/README.md

 # Project MacSec

-## Personal Project to transform your Mac into a PenTesting/Forensic device
+## Transform your Mac into a PenTesting/Forensic device

+This is a personal project I want to share with the community.
+It's a collection of pentesting/forensic tools available for MacOS through Homebrew.
+It's neither complete nor even near probably but continuesly extended!

 ### Tools